-This chart provides a snapshot of the vaccine sufficiency ratio for the priority group by UN subregion as well as for the world as a whole.
+This chart provides a snapshot of the primary vaccine sufficiency ratio for the priority group by UN subregion as well as for the world as a whole.

 The ratio is defined as the total number of primary doses that have been administered to the total population divided by the size of the priority group in that population.
 Primary doses are doses that pertain to the primary (first) vaccination cycle and thus exclude boosters.
 The priority group includes all seniors aged above 60 and all health workers (physicians, nurses and midwives) below 60 – the latter age cut-off to avoid double counting.
 For further details on the concept and measurement of the priority group, see the note on the priority group in the background section below.

 Note that vaccine sufficiency for the priority group does not measure actual vaccination of the priority group.

 It therefore measures, in a minimalistic way, whether the a proxy for the supply of vaccines (the total doses administered to the total population thus far) could have been sufficient to cover fully the priority group.